 The community desires predictability in the future land use decisions that will implement this Plan.
 The most predictable way to achieve our vision is by allowing and/or requiring the type of development that is desired as a base right.
 Where incentives are required to achieve desired character, they should be performance-based.
-Performance-based incentives should have clearly defined intended public benefits, ties to indicators to evaluate effectiveness, and limits on the amount of additional development that can be achieved.
+Performance-based incentives should be limited and have clearly defined intended public benefits and ties to indicators to evaluate effectiveness.
 While discretionary land use tools provide additional flexibility, they do not provide predictability and are not appropriate for managing growth and development in the community.